The Power Of A Mascot

 INCREASED BRAND AWARENESS

-A good mascot is memorable.
+Human beings are naturally wired to recognize and remember faces.
 If an appealing character can work its way into the public consciousness it will become an instantly recognizable symbol for a product.
 When you look at the Geico gecko you immediately think of Geico.
 You see the Pillsbury dough boy and think of gooey chocolate chip cookies.

 A FRIENDLY IMAGE